Sahaanakanagesan/FPGA-WORKSHOP/README.md

 ## DAY 3 - INTRODUCTION TO RISC-V CORE PROGRAMMING IN XILINX VIVADO
 ## DAY 4 - INTRODUCTION TO SOFA FPGA FABRIC IP
 ### SOFA - INTRODUCTION
-&ensp Skywater Opensource FPGAs(SOFA) are a series of open-source FPGA IPs that utilizes the open-source Skywater 130nm PDK and OpenFPGA framework.
+&ensp;  Skywater Opensource FPGAs(SOFA) are a series of open-source FPGA IPs that utilizes the open-source Skywater 130nm PDK and OpenFPGA framework.
 It has Open-source FPGA IP Library which contains architecture descriptions for the user to produce ready layouts.
 ## REFERENCES
 - Xilinx Vivado :https://docs.xilinx.com/r/en-US/ug888-vivado-design-flows-overview-tutorial